Neil Lennon news: Celtic confirm appointment of new boss on 12-month rolling contract | Goal.com

 Celtic have confirmed the appointment of Neil Lennon as their new manager, with a familiar face agreeing a 12-month rolling contract.

-A man who made 304 appearances for the Hoops as a player has agreed a deal to stay on as manager.
+A man who made 304 appearances for the Hoops as a player has a deal in place to stay on as boss.

 He returned for a second spell in the Parkhead dugout when Brendan Rodgers headed for Leicester in February.